-Interfaces between the aged care and the health care system
+Interfaces between the aged care and the health care systems

-The Royal Commission will hold a public hearing in Canberra from Monday 9 December 2019 to Friday 13 December 2019.
-The Royal Commission will inquire into the interface between aged care system and health care system, including:
+The Royal Commission inquired into the interface between aged care system and health care system, including:

 - the challenges faced by people living in residential aged care services attempting to access health services funded under Medicare or by the states and territories